Nickguitar/weaponize.it/README.md

 - [x] Add "about" section
 - [ ] Add functionality to "tags" menu item
 - [ ] Make weaponize.it CLI-friendly
-- [ ] Figure out a way to receive contributions
+- [x] Figure out a way to receive contributions
 - [ ] Add a "source" section for each post
 - [ ] Add a copy button for the code snippets
 - [ ] Find a lighter syntax highlighting script
+- [ ] Migrate completely to aws s3